Dillian Whyte vs. Oscar Rivas – Fight Preview With Odds and Pick

 More than anything, you can be certain that the winner of this fight will have the right to demand a shot at the WBC strap, currently held by Wilder.

 For Whyte, this is a bout that should give him access to Wilder next.
-That is, of course, unless the American loses against Luis Ortiz or finds himself in the ring with Tyson Fury at the end of
+That is, of course, unless the American loses against Luis Ortiz or finds himself in the ring with Tyson Fury at the end of the year.

 Having already lost to Anthony Joshua in 2015 — and seen Fury reject the chance to fight him — Whyte will be hoping the WBC orders Wilder to accept the bout or vacate.